tristanMatthias/spiral/articles/red-introduction/index.md

 <div class="toc">

-Red represents the third stage” of human existence.
+Red represents the “third stage” of human existence.
 If you’re new to Spiral, please first read:
 - [What is Spiral Dynamics](https://spirals.blog/articles/what-is-spiral-dynamics/)
 - [Beginning in Beige](https://spirals.blog/articles/beige-introduction/)
 - [Progressing to Purple](https://spirals.blog/articles/purple-introduction/)

 This article will provide the necessary context for some of the concepts here.

 Enjoy!